-1. Prep for assembly.
-Open your box and separate all of the parts.
+1. Prep for your RTA cabinet assembly.
+Open the box containing your RTA base cabinet and separate all of the parts.
 Place the door and face frame facing down on a protected surface to start.
 Apply wood glue to the edges of the face frame, making sure to not apply too much.
 Make sure there is an ample amount of glue in the joints.

 2. Assemble first few parts.
 Use a screwdriver to make sure the cam locks are in an open position on the side panels.
 Insert one of the wall side panels so that the male and female parts of the cam lock fit effortlessly.
 Repeat with the opposite side panel.